irismessage/kingsquit/README.md

 Finally, once the program is done downloading and processing, you can watch/upload the resulting video!
 Or run again on the same video, for a different random result.

 The program is designed so you can resume from where you were, if you stop after downloading.
 This makes it easier to re-run on the same video because you can delete the produced components and video, but not the downloaded video.

+## donate
+~~buY mE a COFfeE~~
+To donate please DM me on discord JMcB#7918 and we can arrange for you to trade me coins on old school runescape.